thenoizz/config/maas-docs/how-to-maas.md

 	2. Get tools for generating winPE files
 	```
 	git clone https://github.com/cloudbase/adk-tools-maas.git
+	cd adk-tools-maas
 	```

-	3. Download and mount your ISO windows file that you later want to deploy and set *InstallMediaPath* variable to the correct drive letter inside BuildInstallImage.ps1
+	3. Download and mount a Windows ISO file that you later want to deploy.

+	4. Edit `BuildInstallImage.ps1` and set the *InstallMediaPath* variable to the mounted ISO drive letter.

-	4. Mount the samba server `\\<server-ip>\reminst`
+	5. Mount the samba server `\\<server-ip>\reminst`
 	```
 	New-PSDrive -Name <drive letter> -Root \\<server-ip>\reminst -PSProvider FileSystem
 	```

-	5. Set *TargetPath* inside `CopyImageToMaaS.ps1` to the appropriate samba server mounted on your drive letter.
+	6. Set *TargetPath* inside `CopyImageToMaaS.ps1` to the appropriate samba server mounted on your drive letter.
 So instead of the default value `\\192.168.100.1\WinPE` you would have `<drive letter>:\\`

-	6. Run scripts in this order:
+	7. Run scripts in the following order:
 	```
-	./BuildWinPE.ps1
-	./BuildInstallImage.ps1
-	./CopyImageToMaaS.ps1
+	.\BuildWinPE.ps1
+	.\BuildInstallImage.ps1
+	.\CopyImageToMaaS.ps1
 	```

 	*For further reading about the tools:*